 Of further relevance, France has no tradition or experience with financial institution capitalism.
-As explained above, the shareholding percentage of financial institutions has been insignificant due to legal constraints, and their role has generally been one of financier and advisor to a strong shareholder, such as a family or the State.65 Moreover, from the perspective of controlling management, the possible involvement of financial institutions in corporate governance has a dark side.66 François Morin has drawn attention to the creation, at the time of privatization, of the noyaux durs or cross-shareholdings of companies structurally "centered" around a financial institutions provide companies with financial and restructuring advice.
-However, since no financial or industrial shareholder controls another company in the network, cross-shareholding protects the managers of each networked company from capital market pressures.67 This "capi-
+As explained above, the shareholding percentage of financial institutions has been insignificant due to legal constraints, and their role has generally been one of financier and advisor to a strong shareholder, such as a family or the State.
+Moreover, from the perspective of controlling management, the possible involvement of financial institutions in corporate governance has a dark side.
+François Morin has drawn attention to the creation, at the time of privatization, of the noyaux durs or cross-shareholdings of companies structurally "centered" around a financial institution (or group of such institutions).
+In these instances, financial institutions provide companies with financial and restructuring advice.
+However, since no financial or industrial shareholder controls another company in the network, cross-shareholding protects the managers of each networked company from capital market pressures.
+This "capi-

-^{61.} See, e.g., Olivier Pastré, Les dix commandments du gouvernement d'entreprise, in RAPPORT MORAL SUR L'ARGENT DANS LE MONDE 1996, at 201, 203 (1996) [hereinafter RAP-PORT MORAL] ("Quatrième commandment: tu assumeras la spécificité du capitalisme à la française.").
+^{61.} See, e.g., Olivier Pastré, Les dix commandments du gouvernement d'entreprise, in RAPPORT MORAL SUR L'ARGENT DANS LE MONDE 1996, at 201, 203 (1996) [hereinafter RAPPORT MORAL] ("Quatrième commandment: tu assumeras la spécificité du capitalisme à la française.").

-^{62.} See, e.g., Michel Albert, Capitalisme contre Capitalisme 117-92 (1991).
+^{62.} See, e.g., Michel Albert, Capitalisme Contre Capitalisme 117-92 (1991).